Are you a soon-to-be first-time mom? Discover the best advice for new parents that no one talks about—from fellow parents who’ve been there.

 Striving to be your best doesn’t mean giving yourself grief when things feel hard.

-So when life feels overwhelming or you know you could’ve done better, start by giving yourself the grace you need.
+When life feels overwhelming or you know you could’ve done better, start by giving yourself the forgiveness you need.
 There’s no point in beating yourself up even more—pick yourself up, acknowledge that you’re here and doing your best, and move forward.

 8. Do what works for you

 Becoming a new parent can mean hearing a barrage of advice you can’t seem to filter through, to not hearing enough of the ones that matter.
-But now you’ve heard from been-there, done-that parents on what truly is the best parenting advice for new parents.
+But now you’ve heard a few words on what truly is the best parenting advice for new parents.

 Start by allowing your partner to learn and make mistakes just as you did, instead of nitpicking everything he does.
 Take time for yourself, even—perhaps especially—when life feels chaotic.
 Learn to go with the flow and accept the season that you’re in, including picking your battles and making exceptions.